User Access Program Overview

 - Incremental scientific and technical staff effort specifically assigned to support special instruments and processes beyond the normal levels generally provided to users.

-8. User Access Allocation, Scheduling, and Recording
+8. User Access Allocation, Scheduling, Recording, and Data Retention

 CNM management has ultimate responsibility and accountability for effective and efficient use of time on all equipment and facilities that are part of the user program.
 Allocation of access to equipment and facilities for users is done on the basis of the rankings provided by the PEB.
 Once access has been allocated, the user is contacted to schedule the experiment.
 Approved projects must begin within one year of approval.

 Site access to Argonne National Laboratory is controlled, and CNM users are subject to the entrance requirements of the Laboratory, as indicated in its National User Facilities Online Registration System.
 For extended visits, all CNM users have access to onsite housing at the Argonne Guest House.

 8.1 Instrument Scheduling Policy

 Many of the CNM instruments have online scheduling calendars that your scientific contact will instruct you on using at the appropriate time.
 The CNM must also track the time that is actually utilized in addition to what is scheduled.
 Since CNM facilities are highly subscribed, take care to sign up for only what is necessary to complete your experiment.

 8.2 Instrument Scheduling Late Policy